Social Media Analytics: Measuring Success and Refining Your Strategy

 Source: Unsplash

-Social media analytics involves gathering and analyzing data and reports from social media in order to make informed business decisions.
+Social media analytics involves gathering and analyzing data and reports from social media to inform business decisions.

-The application of AI in social media allows for the analysis of unprecedented amounts of data, such as customer reviews and feedback on your product or services, new followers, shares, mentions, and so on.
+The application of AI in social media enables the analysis of unprecedented amounts of data, including customer reviews and feedback on your products or services, new followers, shares, mentions, and more.

 Why Is Social Media Analytics Important?